 From that point on, if the shop doesn’t respond or doesn’t seem interested in showing you their location, you most likely have your answer on whether you want to deal with them or not.

 If they do respond and you end up setting up an appointment, it’s best to not send a ton of back and forth emails but rather to collect all of your questions for one email to send shortly before your appointment.
 Many emails, especially ones sent well before your appointment, will likely not be remembered or sent to the technician when installation time rolls around.
 However, one organized and coherent list of questions or requests (it is even better is to print out and leave it on your dash if there are specific concerns or requests – I.E. to use jack pucks) will almost always get through.

 Hopefully this helps!

-This article is just a brief introduction to the areas of modification possible, but hopefully it helps some of you if you’re new to modifying cars.
+This article is just a brief introduction to Upgrading Your Tesla Model 3, but hopefully it helps some of you if you’re new to modifying cars.
 We’ve seen a huge influx of interest from people that have never considered modifying their car before, simply because the ownership of a Tesla has inspired so much passion in them.
 We hope those of you that read this article find it useful even if it is extremely self-serving.
 We aren’t denying that!